shkawada/mini-DST/README.md

-# mini-DST
-source codes of mini-DST project, originally triggered by Snowmass 2021 community study of the ILC

-This document explains what is doing in mini-DST project.
-More things will come.
+These codes are used to create mini-DST files.
+Author: Shin-ichi Kawada (DESY) shin-ichi.kawada[atmk]desy.de

+Originally triggered by Snowmass 2021 comminity planning study, but also useful for beginners who usually don't have plenty amount of knowledge of high energy physics and detector simulation.

+The purpose of mini-DST project is to provide a "minumum" set of data from fully-simulated MC samples.